-Your canvas weather set (Figure 2.28.1)will keep its appearance and maintain proper working order provided you follow a few simple steps for cleaning and maintenance (See "Canvas Care & Maintenance", section 5 of this manual).
+Your canvas weather curtain set will keep its appearance and maintain proper working order provided you follow a few simple steps for cleaning and maintenance (See "Canvas Care & Maintenance", section 5 of this manual).

 The canvas can be stored in a net pouch and stowed in the cabin.